2024 Solar Incentives Guide for Medford, MA - Tax Credits & Rebates

 Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
 The ITC provides a tax credit for a specific percentage of your solar system's cost.

 The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-This credit can be claimed on solar panels installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum claim amount.
+This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+There is no maximum amount you can claim.

-To better understand how the ITC will apply to you, speak to your local Medford solar panel installer and request more information.
+To understand exactly how much the ITC could save you, get in touch with your local Medford solar panel installation expert.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
-The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022, and completed by the end of 2032.
-After this, the credit percentage will be reduced slightly each year until the program expires in 2035.
-Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

 State & Local Solar Incentives